Paged Content

 Child v.
 Member

-Similar to the collection view showing members of a collection, Islandora provides an Islandora Model terms, Paged Content and Page, that can be used to trigger paged content behaviors.
-Islandora Defaults provides a Context for Paged Content resource nodes to trigger displaying an OpenSeadragon viewer showing the child resource nodes' service files.
+Similar to the collection view showing members of a collection, Islandora provides taxonomy terms Paged Content and Page in the Islandora Model vocabulary, that can be used to trigger paged content behaviors.
+Islandora Starter Site provides a Context for Paged Content resource nodes to trigger displaying a Mirador viewer showing the child resource nodes' service files.

-To enable this, use the Paged Content for the Islandora Model of the parent resource node and Page for the Islandora Model of the child resource node.
-After the child resource nodes have services file Media (either generated via the built-in derivative creation or added manually), they will be included in the OpenSeadragon paginated viewer displayed on the parent resource node's page.
+To enable this, use Paged Content for the Islandora Model of the parent resource node and Page for the Islandora Model of the child resource node.
+After the child resource nodes have "service file" media (either generated via the built-in derivative creation or added manually), they will be included in the Mirador paginated viewer displayed on the parent resource node's page.
 (See the IIIF Documentation for more details on controlling the viewer's behavior.)

-However, repository managers can use any method they like, such as a view-based list of teasers, a gallery, or a slide-show to display child resource nodes.
+However, repository managers can use any method they like, such as a Views-based list of teasers, a gallery, or a slide-show to display child resource nodes.

 Weight values do not need